fayisode/fayisode/README.md

 ## Research

-EEG microstates with variational autoencoders, at the AI and Cognitive Load Research Lab and the Insight SFI Research Centre for Data Analytics (UCC).
+EEG microstates with variational autoencoders, at the AI and Cognitive Load Research Lab.
 The work learns explainable, disentangled latent structure over scalp topographic maps: probabilistic soft clustering in place of classical k-means.
 Core model is Conv-VaDE (Convolutional Variational Deep Embedding) with a Gaussian-mixture prior, trained on the LEMON resting-state dataset.

 **Publications**